Beyoncé (album): Release and promotion

 After the album's release, Beyoncé performed "XO" during the remaining stops of the North American leg of The Mrs. Carter Show World Tour in December 2013.
 In early 2014, she performed "Drunk in Love" for the first time at the 56th Annual Grammy Awards on January 26.
 "XO"'s first televised performance was at the 2014 BRIT Awards on February 19, marking her first performance at the ceremony since the one held in 2004.
 Later that month, songs from the album were added to the set list of the second European leg of The Mrs. Carter Show World Tour.
 All the music videos from the album were screened at the 2014 Los Angeles Film Festival on June 13 along with commentary from three of the videos' directors who were present at the ceremony.
 To further promote the album, Beyoncé embarked on her first co-headlining stadium tour with Jay-Z. The On the Run Tour kicked off in Miami on June 25, 2014, and ended in Paris on September 13, 2014.
 A pre-recorded performance of "Partition" from the tour was broadcast at the 2014 BET Awards on June 29.
 Beyoncé performed a sixteen-minute medley of the album's songs at the 2014 MTV Video Music Awards on August 24.

 On December 12, 2014, just about one year after the release of Beyoncé, a short film entitled Yours and Mine was uploaded to Beyoncé's website and to YouTube.
 The entirely black and white spoken-word film, which features behind-the-scenes footage and repurposed imagery from the music videos of Beyoncé, was described as "a retrospective short film celebrating the one-year anniversary of the self-titled visual album".

+Reports of a follow-up record first surfaced early November, speculating that a second volume of the Beyoncé album was slated to be surprise released in November.
+One of the songs was titled "Donk", a planned collaboration with Nicki Minaj that was officially registered to the American Society of Composers, Authors and Publishers database; the full song leaked online in September 2023.
+Parkwood Entertainment dispelled rumors of a leaked track listing for the record, stating it was "completely made up".

+The album received a reissue on November 24, 2014, subtitled Platinum Edition.
+The package includes four discs, including two additional discs of new material: More is an audio disc containing two newly-recorded songs and four remixes of existing songs, while Live is a video disc containing ten live performances filmed during The Mrs. Carter Show World Tour (2013–14) and previously broadcast on June 29 by HBO with Beyonce: X10, a 10-episode series of four-minute segments of concert performances that debuted weekly before new episodes of True Blood.
+More and Live was also made available as an individual EP on digital platforms, under the title Beyoncé: More Only.
+Platinum Edition also marked the first release of Beyoncé on Spotify.